patsn/CodeCrafter/README.md

 # API

+### Environment Variables
-The API requires environment (.env) variables to be set.
+The API requires environment (.env) variables to be set. <br/>
 The following variables are required:

 | Name          | Value                       |
 | ------------- | --------------------------- |